Gustav Kirstein: Life

-Kirstein was the son of a doctor.
+Kirstein was the son of a medical doctor.
 He first studied pharmacy, graduated, worked as a pharmacy assistant for a year, and then turned to the publishing book trade.
 Later he worked for the publishing house E. A. Seemann, of which he became a partner on 1 October 1899.
 Later, he was initially managing director of the publishing house.
 In 1923, Ernst Arthur Elert Heinrich Seemann's son, Elert Seemann (1892-1989), became a partner in the management of the publishing house.
 He had joined the Nazi party at an early stage.

 Kirstein was the founder and publisher of the journal Der Kunstmarkt (1904-1926) and the "Dehmel-Gesellschaft" as well as the owner of the Leipzig cliché company "Kirstein & Co." and "Wendler, Kirstein & Co." respectively, whose office was located at Hospitalstr.
 11a in Leipzig.
 He wrote articles on copyright for the Börsenverein der Deutschen Buchhändler.
 Starting in May 1904, he was also a member of the German Book Trade Association.
 Kirstein actively campaigned on the issue of copyright in the years from 1927 onwards for the retention of the 30-year term of protection for literature, and even conducted a collection of signatures for this purpose, to which more than 800 well-known personalities gave their signatures.

 On 26 June 1922 Kirstein was awarded an honorary doctorate by the Technical University of Aachen "in recognition of his services to the dissemination and deepening of art historical research, which he has acquired as a publisher and as editor and director of art historical journals, and finally as an author of writings on art".

 Art collector

 Kirstein was chairman of the "Leipziger Bibliophilen-Abend" from May 1912 until the beginning of 1930.
 Together with his wife Cläre "Clara" Therese (née Stein, 18 May 1885, to 1939), he was also active as an art collector.
 According to the Dutch Restitution Committee "Kirstein was a friend and patron of many leading artists of his day, including Max Liebermann, Lovis Corinth and Max Klinger.
 During his lifetime Gustav Kirstein accumulated a large art collection by such artists as Max Klinger, Max Liebermann, Edouard Manet, Adolph Menzel, Lovis Corinth, Käthe Kollwitz, Georg Kolbe, Carl Spitzweg and Hans Thoma."
+Kirstein was chairman of the Leipziger Kunstverein.